-The Customs Declaration System (CDS), a Customs handling programme for the declaration of imported and exported goods, will replace the current CHIEF system.
+The Customs Declaration Service (CDS), a Customs handling programme for the declaration of imported and exported goods, will replace the current CHIEF system.
 (Customs Handling of Import and Export Freight).
 The system monitors the UK’s international supply chain, to ensure that appropriate duties and levies are paid, and that any relevant licences relating to the commodities have been obtained, as well as ascertaining if any further checks are required on the goods by Border Force.

 Changing EU legislation led to the implementation of a new Union Customs Code (UCC), designed to streamline Customs legislation globally through providing a unified process for over 80% of countries.
 As part of the UCC, it is required that all Customs communications need to be made via a computerised process by December 2020, which will be made possible via the introduction of the CDS.

 Due to age of the current CHIEF system (over 20 years), it has been deemed that it will be more cost effective and less cumbersome to introduce the new system in its place.

 The benefits of the new Customs Declaration Service include: